 The document size of the email attachment must not exceed 10 MB.

 DEADLINES / AUTHENTICITY

 The ongoing competition is based on matching locations as we travel through Europe.
 So there can be many winners per year.
 Since 2009 we've had several winners* whose screenplays were made into 40+ movies.

 Find many of the films and their festival circuits here: http://vimeo.com/channels/apeiron

 The screenplays are written exclusively for this competition.
 With the submission the author permanently and irrevocably transfers all film and exploitation rights in all existing and future media to APEIRON FILMS and associated production companies, institutions, groups, individuals etc.

-The scripts must have a Creative Commons License (CC-BY), so that the producers / directors can freely dispose of them and are protected from any legal claims.
+The scripts must have a Creative Commons License on all pages (CC-BY), so that the producers / directors can freely dispose of them and are protected from any legal claims.
 The Creative Commons logo should be visible in the document.
 The resulting films are also released under the Creative Commons Licenses (CC-BY-NC-ND).

 We will not sell the films, as there is no real short film market.
 So don't worry, just explore your writing talent.

 *The winners and collaborators for screenplays were Verena Schulemann, Rakel Sosa Mendez, Gemma Swain, Julianne Becker, Steffi Sixdorf, Sven-Friedrich Wiese, Anthony Straeger, John Alexander Fraser, Alexander Gumz, Matej Podskalsky, Margie Lazou, Bastian Korff, Marion Casabianca, Holger Bode, Micke Felgner, Cédric le Doré, Peyman Tabarkhun, Tamar Inarsaridse, Natalia Irina Roman, Elke Becker, Roman Volkov, Marija Stojanovic, Mercedes Ortego, Angela Jehring, Omar Borubaev, Diana Morales Canepa, Anna Couvertoure, Camille Demoures, James Lane, Ronny Winter, Ernst-Edmund Keil, Paul Anderton, Keeley Knight, Ben Mottershead, Zazou Röver, Paul Hänsch, Dieter Primig, Peter Lutz, Niloufar Mashhori, Mikalai Vincheuski, Martha Laschkolnig, Navina Neverla, Hermann Leitner, Lukas Treudler, Irene Gruber, Linda Hecquet, Shafi Hassan, Dieter Leitner.